Scottish-Tech-Army/Volunteer-app/README.md

    > **On Android,** if you get an error message that includes `INSTALL_FAILED_UPDATE_INCOMPATIBLE` this may be because you previously installed a newer version of the app for your emulator (e.g. on a new branch or testing someone else's pull request) then you switched back to an earlier version.
 Uninstall the app from your emulator with the command `adb shell pm uninstall org.scottishtecharmy.volunteerapp` then run `npm run android` again.

-4. Optional: Update the cached projects/resources data from Jira *(during development, you probably only need to use this if you need the very latest data from Jira or you're actively testing the caching mechanism)*.
+4. Optional: Update the cached projects data from Jira *(during development, you probably only need to use this if you need the very latest data from Jira or to update project video files whose URLs expire after an hour)*.
 Open another command terminal window, go to the `api` folder inside the project.
     - If you want to manually update cached projects data, enter this command: `node cron-jobs/run-projects.js`
         >During development, it's preferable to do this than to run the scheduled cron job described below.
     - If you want to automatically run all cron jobs regularly , enter this command instead: `node cron-jobs/run-cron-jobs.js`  Leave this terminal window open as long as you want this to keep running.
         >See more about [cron jobs](#cron-jobs) below
         >Be careful if using this during development: if multiple developers are running this simultaneously, these could conflict if more than one person is updating the same AirTable tables at the same time.

-5. Optional: Add event video thumbnail images.
+5. Optional: Add event video thumbnail images and update event video files whose URLs expire after an hour.
 Open another command terminal window, go to the `api` folder inside the project.
     - If you want to manually add event video thumbnails, enter this command: `node cron-jobs/run-events.js`
     - See the previous step above on how to run all cron jobs automatically.